lgswa-25t2/milestone/m1/approachs/approach06.md

   - Description: Depend on interfaces or abstract classes instead of concrete implementations to allow for easier substitution or extension.

-  - Example: Define an interface like IAircraftIdentifier to allow swapping between different identification strategies.
+  - Example: Define an interface like Aircraft Identifier to allow swapping between different identification strategies.

 - Document Design Decisions